Campaign of the Month: August 2014

 Ancient Vindobona, and the rule of Rome

-There has been a settlement on the site of Vienna for at least the 2nd century BCE.
+There has been a settlement on the site of Vienna for at least the 2nd century BC.
 In pre-Roman times, a small Celtic settlement named Vindobona served as a trade outpost near the marshy banks of the Donarus.
-When they moved into Noricum in the first century CE, the Romans created a military camp (occupied by Legio X Gemina) at the village, and they were joined by the ancilla Valerianus, in 50 CE.
+When they moved into Noricum in the first century CE, the Romans created a military camp (occupied by Legio X Gemina) at the village, and they were joined by the ancilla Valerianus, in AD 50.
 Embraced by Titus Venturus Camillus himself some two centuries earlier, Valerianus was eager to set up his own Domain in the north as the capital had grown overcrowded with Cainites and pickings had become lean.
 He oversaw the fortification of Vindobona, and soon it became the base of some 6000 legionnaires and many civilians besides.

 Valerianus established a small brood of Romans and local Celts, and he became one of the strongest powers in Noricum and Pannonia.
 Initially, there were significant obstacles to making Vindobona great.
 The area around the Donarius (or the Danubius as the Romans called it) was marshy and flood prone, the southerly country of the province was mountainous, and the soil relatively poor except in the southeastern parts, but it proved rich in iron and trade soon grew to supply material for the manufacturing of arms in Pannonia, Moesia and northern Italy.
 Indeed, Noric steel became renowned in the empire, and Noricum also proved to be rich in gold and salt.
 Using the vital arterial of the Donarius (called the Danubius by the Romans), Valerianus and his pawns became quite wealthy by controlling the trade.
 It was not long before the town became the regional capital.